Estimated Time: 30 minutes

 Tail the logs of the

-application.cf logs articulate
+articulateapplication.cf logs articulate -

 -